- Lovely, bright color screen

 On one run, the post-run data in the app presented a similar score for the aerobic training effect but scored us higher for the anaerobic training effect of the workout.
 This information is largely driven by heart rate data.

 Training insights compared: Xiaomi MI Band 7 (left) and Garmin Forerunner 955 (right)

-On the band itself you can check in on the workout status where you can see training load, VO2 Max and recovery duration recommendations.
+On the band itself, you can check in on the workout status where you can see training load, VO2 Max, and recovery duration recommendations.
 Training load data was largely in line in telling us when it was good or we were overdoing it.

-VO2 Max estimates though were considerably different with the Garmin tracking us at 60 and the Mi Band putting us at a 44.
+VO2 Max estimates though were considerably different with the Garmin tracking us at 60 and the Mi Band putting us at 44.

-It generally suggested longer recovery time post workouts compared to Garmin paired to a chest strap monitor for the same workouts, which seems to back up some of the high heart rate reporting, which would indicate more intense, tougher workouts.
+It generally suggested longer recovery time post workouts compared to Garmin paired with a chest strap monitor for the same workouts, which seems to back up some of the high heart rate reporting, which would indicate more intense, tougher workouts.

 Ultimately, these extra training insights are only as good as the data you feed them.
 Based on our experience, this is a fitness tracker that tries to play sports watch and doesn't quite pull it off.